AndrewJBateman/angular-material-portfolio/README.md

 # :zap: Angular Material Portfolio

-* Angular Server Side Rendered (SSR) app using Angular Material to create a fully-responsive portfolio website with a Firebase backend storing blog post entries, images as well as messages from users.
+* Angular Server Side Rendered (SSR) app using Angular Material to create a fully-responsive portfolio website with a Firebase Firestore database.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-material-portfolio?style=plastic)